MarcusHLS/University-System/Readme.md

 ## 🧩 Notes

-✅ Supports running both CLI and GUI concurrently (multithreaded) ✅ CLI color output works on **Linux / macOS / Windows Terminal / VSCode Terminal**
+✅ Supports both CLI and GUI modes for different user types

-⚠️ If colors do not display properly in Windows Command Prompt, try using **Windows Terminal / PowerShell / VSCode Terminal**
+✅ CLI formatting consistent with specification (indentation, wording, layout)
+✅ CLI uses `colorama` for colored terminal output (compatible with most modern terminals)

+⚠️ GUI is accessible only for pre-registered students.
+Registration must be completed via CLI.